vadniks/ComputerComponentsAndroidApp/README.md

-# The project is currently in the development stage
+# The project is currently in the early development stage